-Some vehicles have "retarders."
-Retarders help slow a vehicle, reducing the need for using your brakes.
+Retarders - Some vehicles have "retarders," which help slow a vehicle and reduces the need for using the brakes.
 They reduce brake wear and give you another way to slow down.
 There are many types of retarders (exhaust, engine, hydraulic, electric).
 All retarders can be turned on or off by the driver.
 On some the retarding power can be adjusted.
 When turned "on," retarders apply their braking power (to the drive wheels only) whenever you let up on the accelerator pedal all the way.

 Caution: When your drive wheels have poor traction, the retarder may cause them to skid.
-Therefore, you should turn the retarder off whenever the road is wet, icy or snow covered.
+Therefore, you should turn the retarder off whenever the road is wet, icy or snow covered report in the vehicle for one day so the next driver will be aware of any problems you have found.